larissakoliveira/overview-segmentify-app/README.md

    - Start the development server using `npm start`
    - Open your browser and navigate to `http://localhost:3000`

-2. **Working with Images**
+2. **Working with Images e Classes**
    - Upload an image using the upload button
+   - Create a segmentation class and choose a unique color and name
    - Use the canvas tools to create and modify segments
-   - Customize segment properties using the sidebar controls
+   - Customize segment properties using the toolbar controls

 3. **Annotation Tools**
    - Use the drawing tools to create segments